GoogleCloudPlatform/emblem/docs/decisions/2022-04-website-testing-framework.md

 #### Sauce Labs
 Sauce labs requires a separate account to function.
 Since Emblem instances need to be easy to set up, we did not want to add an additional step to the setup process.

+### Revisiting this Decision

+We plan to revise this decision if one or more of the following issues arise:
+1) Playwright's goals and our needs no longer match up (due to changes on either side).
+2) Playwright stops being maintained.

 ### Research